Workshop: Team Level-Up

 Format: Very practical.
 Exercises and building real things that the team will use.
 Example: an agreed practical definition of “what agile is” for this team or group.

-Because we take you where you are, the exact content of each session will vary.
-We have a lot of exercises we might cover, and which ones we use will depend on you.
+Because we take the Team where it is, the exact content of each session will vary.
+We have a lot of exercises we might cover, and which ones we use will depend on your situation.

 We expect the results to be significant over the following year if you keep the team together.
 We think +50% will be on the low side typically.